loft-demos/ce-demo-stacks-argocd/README.md

 ## Exposing the frontend through a shared Gateway

 Off by default.
-Turned on, the frontend gets an HTTPRoute served by a Gateway that lives in the **control plane cluster** — the tenant runs no Gateway, no controller, and no ingress of its own.
+Turned on, the frontend gets an HTTPRoute served by a Gateway that lives in the **control plane cluster** while the the tenant runs no Gateway, no controller, and no ingress of its own.

 ### How it works